Scholarship of teaching and learning

 Inquiry methods in SOTL include reflection and analysis, interviews and focus groups, questionnaires and surveys, content analysis of text, secondary analysis of existing data, quasi-experiments (comparison of two sections of the same course), observational research, and case studies, among others.
 As with all scholarly study, evidence depends not only upon the methods chosen but the relevant disciplinary standards.
 Dissemination for impact among scholarly teachers may be local within the academic department, college or university, or may be in published, peer-reviewed form.
 A few journals exclusively publish SOTL outputs, and numerous disciplinary publications disseminate such inquiry outputs (e.g., J. Chem.
 Educ., J. Natural Resour.
 Life Sci.
 Educ., Research in the Teaching of English, College English, J. Economic Education), as well as a number of core SoTL journals and newsletters.

+Related frameworks

+Related to SoTL are Discipline-Based Educational Research (DBER) and Decoding the Disciplines.
+DBER differs from the more general SoTL concept in that it is closely linked to specific subject areas, such as physics or mathematics.
+This is often reflected in very subject-specific questions, and actors in this research area also often have a subject background rather than a pedagogical one.

+Closely related to SoTL is also the Decoding the Disciplines approach, which aims more at making the tacit knowledge of experts explicit and helping students master mental actions.

 Signature pedagogies

 Signature pedagogies are ways of learning in specific disciplines.
 Examples of signature pedagogies include medical residents making rounds in hospitals or pre-service teachers doing a classroom-based practicum as part of their teacher training.
 The notion of signature pedagogies has expanded in recent years, as scholars have examined their use in e-learning, for example.
 Some scholars contend that SoTL itself is a signature pedagogy of higher education.